rg-3/tenv.rb/README.md

 and scripts.

 The tenv.rb command class is a class who has inherited from the Pry command class.
-It implements a `twitter_client` method that returns an instance of `Twitter::REST::Client` and it acts as a super class for all tenv.rb commands.
+It implements a `client` method that returns an instance of `Twitter::REST::Client` and it acts as a super class for all tenv.rb commands.

 The following example is a tenv.rb command that prints a random tweet from your